 - A "pretty good" WCS is now includedin the headers; this assumes

 a default plate scale with field center and rotation matrix

 based upon the data coming back from TCS, including any rotation off of the

 - Real Time Display

 - LOUI/LOIS has a real time display as each image reads down.
-If we use

 These results made use of the Discovery Channel Telescope at Lowell Observatory.
-Lowell is a private, non-profit institution dedicated to astrophysical research and public appreciation of astronomy and operates the DCT in partnership with Boston University, the University of Maryland and the University of Toledo.
+Lowell is a private, non-profit institution dedicated to astrophysical research and public appreciation of astronomy and operates the DCT in partnership with Boston University, Northern Arizona University, the University of Maryland and the University of Toledo.
 Partial support of the DCT was provided by Discovery Communications.
 LMI was funded by the National Science Foundation via grant AST-1005313.